LETTERS OF HIGHLY INFLUENTIAL 19TH-CENTURY REFORMER.

-The aim of the Cobden Letters project is to produce a complete published set of the letters of this prominent British radical, who became a statesman of national and international standing through his leadership of the Anti-Corn Law League and his pursuit of a vision of international peace based on freedom of trade between sovereign nations.
+The aim of the Cobden Letters project is to produce by printed publication and online, a complete set of the letters of this prominent British radical, who became a statesman of national and international standing through his leadership of the Anti-Corn Law League and his pursuit of a vision of international peace based on freedom of trade between sovereign nations.

 Significance of the project